 Turmeric for type 2 diabetes

-Turmeric is derived from the root-like rhizomes, or underground stems, of a ginger-like plant called Curcuma longa.
+Turmeric or Haldi, is derived from the root-like rhizomes, or underground stems, of a ginger-like plant called Curcuma longa.
 Used as a yellow-orange spice in the kitchen, turmeric contains an antioxidant mixture of pigments (curcuminoids) of which the most active is curcumin.

 Turmeric is included in CuraLin as it has beneficial effects on pancreatic function, improving the release of insulin from beta-cells – even in healthy volunteers.
 Fourteen people without diabetes underwent glucose tolerance tests on two occasions during which they drank a solution containing 75g glucose and took capsules containing either a placebo or 6 grams turmeric.
 Blood samples taken over the following two hours showed that turmeric enhanced their release of insulin.